How to Survive the Mobilegeddon!

 Marketers are constantly developing multi-channel marketing campaigns to reach their target customer.
 Generally, Marketers tend to focus majority of their attention on websites and include a mobile friendly website design as a beneficial addition.
 However, with more percentage of users on mobile than ever before and Google’s new mobile friendly algorithm, Marketers need to shift their attention to mobile.

-In April, Google announced that mobile friendless will be used as a ranking signal which will affect mobile searches in all languages worldwide.
+Google already announced that mobile friendliness will be used as a ranking signal which will affect mobile searches in all languages worldwide.
 Many are deeming this algorithm update as a “Mobilegeddon” and wondering how this change will impact their business.

 But no need to fret, we have all of the details you need to know to survive “Mobilegeddon” and what you need to do to save your website!